CHAPTER SEVEN – Gift Strategies

 3) Invest in current income assets.

-Gift of income interest only; reversion to the
+Gift-income interest only; reversion to grantor.

-Problem with the potential diversion
+Problem with the potential diversion of income

-power.
 The income right was not ascertainable

 & no “present interest.”